arthurliebhardt/kotlin-spring-boot-bootstrap/README.md

 I will add here from time to time different implemenations of functionality which Spring delivers and use this project as an reference for my future projects.

+The master branch will allways include all features.
+If an specific implemenatiton is searched, it will be can find in the specific feature branch like feature/mongodb.

 # Roadmap
 - Integrated docker
 - MongoDB in combination with an CRUD REST API